beyondessential/tamanu-open/docs/models.md

 ### Attachment

 Metadata for an attached document (for eg an image or a pdf).
-Actual attachment data is not synced; data should be fetched over an internet connection from the sync server (though the data column in this table can be used as a local cache).
+Actual attachment data is not synced; data should be fetched over an internet connection from the central server (though the data column in this table can be used as a local cache).

 ### Discharge